Sophrology: Western roots (1960–1963)

 This led Caycedo to study human consciousness and the means of varying its states and levels.
 He studied clinical hypnosis, Edmund Husserl’s phenomenology and the relaxation techniques of Edmund Jacobson’s progressive relaxation, Johannes Heinrich Schultz’s autogenic training.
-From Jacobson’s technique, Caycedo mainly kept the idea of differential relaxation, the ability to reduce anxiety by relaxing muscular tension using only the minimum muscle tension necessary for an action and without additional suggestion or psychotherapy - that muscular relaxation is sufficient for mental relaxation or harmony.
-With Schultz’s technique, Caycedo was inspired by the human ability to achieve relaxation by visualisation alone.
+From Jacobson’s technique, Caycedo mainly kept the idea of differential relaxation, the ability to reduce anxiety by relaxing muscular tension using only the minimum muscle tension necessary for an action and without additional suggestion or psychotherapy – that muscular relaxation is sufficient for mental relaxation or harmony.
+With Schultz’s technique, Caycedo was inspired by the human ability to achieve relaxation by visualization alone.

-Originally Caycedo based the new method on hypnosis although due to the reception to hypnosis he created the term “Sophrology” in October 1960 and in December 1960 he opened the first department of clinical Sophrology in the Santa Isabel Hospital in Madrid.
+Originally Caycedo based the new method on hypnosis although due to the reception to hypnosis he created the term "sophrology" in October 1960 and in December 1960 he opened the first department of clinical sophrology in the Santa Isabel Hospital in Madrid.

-Phenomenology (1963 – 1964)
+Phenomenology (1963–1964)

 Between 1963 and 1964, Caycedo moved to Switzerland and worked under the psychiatrist and phenomenologist Ludwig Binswanger at the Bellevue Clinic In Kreuzlingen and was very much influenced by his work.